 Real images and videos

 Real images always pique the curiosity of the tourists and engross them more effectively than texts and printed documents.
-For instance, upon scanning the code, the visitor can view the museum’s map, the layout of the place where the artefact was placed in history or a video of a war hero, whichever is relatable with the exhibited item.
+For instance, upon scanning the code, the visitor can view the museum’s map, the layout of the place where the artifact was placed in history, or a video of a war hero, whichever is relatable with the exhibited item.

 Provide audience promotional content

-With Coupon QR Codes, you can provide discounts on artefact shopping and other amenities the museum provides, such as food and beverage.
+With Coupon QR Codes, you can provide discounts on artifact shopping and other amenities the museum offers, such as food and beverage.

 Ask for feedback

 Feedbacks are the best means to improve brand credibility and boost customer appreciation.
-People who have visited your museum can leave their feedback and reviews on a Google Review page using QR Code Google Review.
+Museum visitors can leave their feedback and reviews on a Google Review page using Google Review QR Code.
 Reviews will help you understand where you stand and what your scope of improvement is.

 Once the QR Code is scanned, the viewer can save the link and post the review in their free time.

 This is possible with all other QR Codes.
-The audience can scan the code, save the link, and read or listen or watch about the artefact once they are back to their respective abodes.
+The audience can scan the code, save the link, and read, listen or watch a video about the artifact once they are back to their respective abodes.
 It saves rush during peak hours and provides better scope of management.